muellerc/wiremock-docker/README.md

-# How to I build the WireMock docker image?
+# How to build the WireMock docker image?

 Clone this repository by running:
 ```